-I'm Not Photogenic: How To Get Your Mind Right For Your Next Portrait Session
+I'm Not NOT Photogenic: How To Get Your Mind Right For Your Next Portrait Session

 I have the privilege and honor of collaborating with some of the most amazing, intelligent and giving people in the world.

-Authors, speakers, coaches, and various other thought leaders and change agents who get their clients unstuck, inspired and moving into positive action in order to be better than they were yesterday.
+Authors, speakers, and other expert-based business owners who get their clients unstuck, inspired and moving into positive action in order to be better than they were yesterday.

 Although they are superheros to their tribes due to their immense amount of expertise they possess, they still, after all, have the permission to be human.